The Science-Backed Benefits of Healthy Sleep

 2. Creativity: According to some experts, a good night’s sleep helps the brain fog to lift so you can take full advantage of your creativity.

 3. Productivity: Say goodbye to your to do list by tapping into the energy3 you get from a good night’s sleep.

 4. Performance: When you get more sleep at night, you tend to be more energized4 and are more accurate with physical activities.

 1. Lowers Stress Levels: Sleeping can affect your hormone levels, including your stress hormone.
 When you don't get enough sleep, it can even raise your blood pressure5

 2. Strengthens Your Immune System: Your body produces cytokines while you are sleeping.
 They help to protect your body against bacteria and viruses.
 You might just find that sleeping seven hours per night is as close as you get to a cure

-If you are having trouble getting sleep at night, we recommend trying our NATURELO Sleep Formula made with natural ingredients like valerian, chamomile, and melatonin to help you fall asleep faster.
+If you are having trouble getting sleep at night, we recommend trying our NATURELO Sleep Formula made with natural ingredients like valerian, chamomile, and melatonin, or our natural Melatonin Gummies, to help you fall asleep faster.

 1. Prevalence of Healthy Sleep Duration among Adults — United States, February 19, 2016